xapi-project/xapi-project.github.io/xapi/futures/thin-lvhd/thin-lvhd.md

 they operate in O(1) time.
 The redo log updates are periodically flushed to the primary LVM metadata.

+Since the operations are stored in the redo-log and will only be removed after the real metadata has been written, the implication is that it is possible for the operations to be performed more than once.
+This will occur if the xenvmd process exits between flushing to the real metadata and acknowledging the operations as completed.
+For this to work as expected, every individual operation stored in the redo-log _must_ be idempotent.

 Note on running out of blocks
 -----------------------------